ths-community/podman/README.md

 FCOS = Fedora Core OS).
 As the name indicates it is now a variant of Fedora to provide a secure minimal Linux designed to run container workloads (with podman by default) -
 CoreOS is also used by RedHat Openshift - https://www.redhat.com/en/technologies/cloud-computing/openshift/what-was-coreos

 Key features are a minimized Linux with current kernel and fixes and hence low attack surface.
-After installation most parts are readonly and updates are applied to a layered filesystem (like in containers itself) - this makes rollback easy in case of issues and ensures integrity of (most of the) code.
+After installation most parts are read-only and updates are applied to a layered filesystem (like in containers itself) - this makes rollback easy in case of issues and ensures integrity of (most of the) code.
 And the built-in updater service (zincati) installs updates automatically usually once or twice a month - and can be paused in case of issues.